 Now the opera is being revived by David Trippett at the University of Cambridge.
 Alongside the publication of a critical edition with EMB, the project promises an exciting contribution to the burgeoning field of practice-based research with performances by rising opera singers Anush Hovhannisyan, Samuel Sakker and Arshak Kuzikyan.

-A YouTube documentary by Tom Andrews featuring world première recordings produced by Myles Eastwood is due for release on 15 May.
+A documentary by Tom Andrews featuring world première recordings produced by Myles Eastwood is now available here.
 A fully orchestrated excerpt will be performed by Anush at the BBC Cardiff Singer of the World on 15 June.
+Several complete performances of Liszt's music are planned for the 2018-19 season.